Statistical search for angular non-stationarities of long gamma-ray burst jets using Swift data: Data and methods

 \section{Data and methods}

 In \citet{Budai19} we discussed that detector noise and measurement errors can affect the potential detection of a $\theta-\mathcal{V}$ connection.
 To minimise these effects and to avoid mixing unknown systematics of multiple detectors and data reductions, we chose single-detector samples of GRB light curves and $\theta$ angles, all reduced with the same methods.
 We took $\theta$ values and their associated errors from the angle catalogue published in \citet{Wang18}.
+Although more recent catalogues with more $\theta$ values are also available \citep[see e.g.][]{NewTheta}, \citet{Wang18} provides the most sophisticated modelling of the circumburst medium, and applies a stricter selection method of reliable $\theta$ values, thus it is a more conservative choice for our analysis.

 We produced mask-weighted, background subtracted Swift BAT light curves ($F$~photon rates and associated errors as a function of time) using the \textit{batgrbproduct}, \textit{batmaskwtevt}, and \textit{batbinevt} tasks \citep{Heasoft} in the 15-150 keV energy band with 10 ms long time bins.
 We chose the 10 ms bin length because this is the smallest variability time scale of observed GRB light curves \citep[see e.g.][]{Kumar2015}, and also, this was the time step we chose in the simulation we described in \citet{Budai19}.
 Our final sample of GRBs contains 16 GRBs with single $\theta$ values, and three additional GRBs (GRB~071003, GRB~080319B, GRB~080413B) with pairs of equally possible angle values derived from two observed breaks in their afterglow light curves \citep[see][for details]{Wang18}.

 We calculated the $\mathcal{V}$ variability measure of each GRB light curve using the formula we introduced in \citet{Budai19}\footnote{ The codes we used to produce the results of \citet{Budai19} and this paper can be accessed at \url{https://github.com/BMetod}}: